jumpalottahigh/talks/jam-stack-with-gatsby-and-netlify/README.md

-# jam-stack-with-gatsby-and-netlify
+# JAMstack with Gatsby and Netlify

-Delivered at Frontend Finland
+- Delivered at Frontend Finland
-Delivered at HelsinkiJS
+- Delivered at HelsinkiJS

 ## Social Links